MTG/machine_learning_for_sound_and_music_25/README.md

 ## Overview

-This repository contains materials for the "Machine Learning for Sound and Music" course.
+This repository contains materials for the second half of the "Machine Learning for Sound and Music" course.
 The course introduces key concepts of machine learning applied to audio and music processing.
 The materials include lecture notebooks, practical exercises, and examples to help students learn and implement machine learning techniques effectively.

 ## Repository Structure